peat/reversi/readme.md

 Currently supports:

 - Iterating game generators that can create finished games at ~15 microseconds each.
-- Left and right depth-first traversal, and random generators.
+- Left and right depth-first traversal, and non-repeating random generators.
 - Importing and exporting game transcripts at any stage of a game.

 Take a look at `src/main.rs` for the different examples of how it works.